 Yuyang Pu

-Yuyang Pu is a Visiting Lecturer of Political Science at the University of Pittsburgh.
-He studies propaganda and its effects on public opinion and political behaviors, with a primary focus on China.
-He is particularly interested in how authoritarian governments use propaganda to consolidate their rule domestically and to win support internationally.
+Yuyang Pu is a Teaching Assistant Professor of Political Science at the University of Pittsburgh.
+His research focuses on information manipulation and its impacts on public opinion and political behavior.
+His studies explore how authoritarian governments use information manipulation to consolidate their rule domestically and win support internationally, as well as how citizens can resist it.
 His teaching expertise encompasses a wide range of introductory courses, including International Relations, Comparative Politics, and Research Methods.
-Additionally, he has taught upper level courses such as Chinese Politics and Propaganda and Censorship.
+Additionally, he has taught upper-level courses such as Chinese Politics and Propaganda and Censorship.
 Before joining the University of Pittsburgh, he taught at the University of Houston and Siena College.

 COURSER TAUGHT